 This BMP is successful in reducing pollutants.
-By giving three options for residents to call depending on the severity of the matter, it allows staff to conduct work orders, thus prevent any further pollution that may occur.
-The process is made simple as residents can call at anytime or contact us thru the website.
-Some one will contact the resident or a work order will be made for city staff to address the issue.
-No illicit discharges were reported in 2020.
+By giving three options for residents to call depending on the severity of the matter, it allows staff to conduct work orders and prevent any further pollution that may occur.
+The process is made simple as residents can call at anytime or contact us through the website.
+Someone will contact the resident or a work order will be made for city staff to address the issue.
+No illicit discharges were reported in 2024.